Patchwork53/MDCure/README.md

 <a name="datasets"></a>

 ## 🗂 Datasets
 All size variations of our full MDCure datasets are available on HuggingFace.
-You can download and save the data via HuggingFace datasets:
+You can download and use the data via HuggingFace datasets:

 | Dataset                   | HuggingFace Repo    | Description                  |
 |---------------------------|---------------------|------------------------------|